-With AdWords, you pay more to be number one.
+With Google Ads, you pay more to be number one.
 Consider NOT being number one.

 This tip comes from Oribi, where blogger Asi Dayan writes, “Being in the first position usually requires a much higher bid compared to what it takes to be second or third, even if you have a high Quality Score, and in most cases will dramatically increase your CPA, up to the point that it is not cost-effective.”

-Dayan goes on to explain by focusing on average positions lower than number one, your ads will still be seen and clicked on in high volumes, but your spending will be reduced.
+Dayan goes on to explain by focusing on average positions lower than number one, your ads will still be seen and clicked on in high volumes, but you’ll save money in Google Ads.

 A cardinal sin in the PPC arena—and a sure way to burn through ad dollars—is failing to closely monitor results.
 And please note, clicks do not equate to results; conversions do.

-Clearly, buying into the Google AdWords program is a shortcut to appearing atop the search engine results pages that can contribute to the growth of your brand.
+Clearly, buying into the Google Ads program is a shortcut to appearing atop the search engine results pages that can contribute to the growth of your brand.

 However, your pursuits in PPC won’t last long if your investments are not paying you back.
 You may have the luxury of having the budget to allow for some ramp time to achieve positive ROI, but the longer the time frame is, the more expensive and dangerous it is.

-In the interest of cashing in on one of modern media’s most prominent channel, you need to learn how to avoid making costly mistakes, reduce customer acquisition costs and make AdWords pay.
+In the interest of cashing in on one of modern media’s most prominent channel, you need to learn how to avoid making costly mistakes, reduce customer acquisition costs and make Google Ads pay.

 Barry Feldman is the founder of Feldman Creative and author of several marketing books including The Road to Recognition.
 He’s a content marketing strategist, copywriter, creative director, podcaster, and speaker.
 Barry educates digital marketers on his blog, The Point, and many other sites across the web.
 Follow him on Twitter @FeldmanCreative.